jeshuamaxey/generator-cardboard/readme.md

 #### Directory Structure

 Below is an incomplete listing of the generated directory structure.
-The `vr/` directory is what is generated when the single empty scene VR environment is chosen, the source of which can be found [here](http://vr.chromeexperiments.com/).
+The `vr/` directory is what is generated when the single empty scene VR environment is chosen, the source for which can be found [here](http://vr.chromeexperiments.com/).

 ```
 ├── app                   # contains all publicly accessible files